tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 Something to note: AEK’s moniker is a little misleading.
 The media gave him that nickname because the victims were always found in the air, floating like angels, not because the design of the prosthetics held any known religious significance.

-*“I heard my next-door neighbor entering the house upstairs before I realized that I wasn’t alone in the cellar.
+*“I heard my next-door neighbor entering the house upstairs before I realized that Linda and I weren’t alone in the cellar.
 Kneeling in her blood, sobbing, he snuck up behind me and placed his hand on my shoulder.
 His breathing became harsh and labored, like he was forcing himself to hyperventilate.
 I didn’t have the bravery to turn around and face him.
 Didn’t Phil \[Dr. Rendu’s neighbor\] see him?”* (11:49 PM, response to question “***did you get a good look at the man?***”)

 Unfortunately, AEK was in the process of crawling out of a window when the neighbor entered the cellar, with Dr. Rendu curled into the fetal position below his wife.